Marina Vlady – Russian Frenchwoman

 According to Paris Match magazine (June 11, 1955) the capital letter V in all their pseudonyms means victory.

-Marina dreamed of becoming an actress, and always wanted to be a ballerina, and even studied at the Ballet School at the Grand Opera in Paris.
+Marina dreamed of becoming an actress.
+Also she always wanted to be a ballerina, and even studied at the Ballet School at the Grand Opera in Paris.

 The girl took the pseudonym Vlady in honor of her father after his death.